namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 ## Cordova doesn’t hot reload CSS separately

-Are you seeing your web app incorporating changes without reload, yet your cordova app reloads each time?
+Are you seeing your web app incorporate changes without reload, yet your cordova app reloads each time?

 For CSS-only changes, this is the expected behaviour.
 Browsers update the layout without reload, but in cordova, [any change reloads the whole app](https://docs.meteor.com/packages/autoupdate.html#Cordova-Client).

-I don't know of a way to change this without making big changes to the underlying packages (which I'll help with below).
+In case you want to implement soft CSS update for Cordova, see below [how to edit the source](#how-to-edit-the-source).

 ## Outdated custom reload code and packages

 There are [several reload packages](https://atmospherejs.com/?q=reload), and maybe your app includes some custom reload code.
-Of course, these may have bugs.
+Of course, these may have bugs or be outdated.

-Specifically, when you push an update, does the app reload but use the old code anyways?
+In particular, when you push an update, does the app reload but use the old code anyways?
 Probably, the code hasn't been updated to work with Meteor 1.8.1 or later.

 [Meteor recommends](https://docs.meteor.com/changelog.html#v18120190403) you call `WebAppLocalServer.switchToPendingVersion` before forcing a browser reload.

 Alternatively, use the built-in behavior to reload.
 Instead of, say, `window.location.reload()`, call the `retry` function passed to the `Reload._onMigrate()` callback.
 For example: